geojupyter/jupytergis/docs/user_guide/tutorials/02-collaboration/index.md

 :::{admonition} Prerequisites
 :class: warning
 Before beginning this tutorial, JupyterGIS must be installed on your computer (see [Installation instructions](https://jupytergis.readthedocs.io/en/latest/user_guide/install.html)).
-Alternatively, you can use an online installation of JupyterGIS, for example on a [JupyterHub](https://jupyter.org/hub).
-Note that currently, real-time collaboration is not supported in [JupyterLite](https://jupytergis.readthedocs.io/en/latest/lite/lab/index.html).
+Alternatively, you can use an online installation of JupyterGIS.
+Check out [the instructions](../../features/collab.md#create-collaborative-jupytergis-sessions) for creating collaborative JupyterGIS sessions.
 :::

 ---